-Figure 7 – Analysis methods, blank squares indicate areas of potential novel approach
+Table 1 – Analysis methods, blank squares indicate areas of potential novel approach

 We tested two methods of analysis, which differ in two respects illustrated in Figure 7.
-The first method, Model 1, analyzed an entire stationary timeseries and classified it by the presence of a regime shift.
-For this model, at a set beginning and end time, the nutrient inflow would rise or fall linearly between two values.
+The first method, Model 1, analyzed an entire timeseries and classified it by the presence of a regime shift.
+For this model, at a set beginning and end time, the mean nutrient inflow would rise or fall linearly between two values.
 If these two values corresponded to points in different domains, the timeseries was labelled with TRUE, for the presence of a regime shift.
 FALSE was used to indicate there was no regime shift present.

 In Model 2, we applied windows of five days with a stride of one day.
-Our simulated lake had an instantaneous change in nutrient inflow at a set point in time.
+Our simulated lake had an instantaneous change in nutrient inflow at a variable point in time.
 In each simulation, these changes corresponded to regime shifts.
 When the timeseries was broken into windows, each window was labelled according to which domain had the majority presence within its range.
 Because wtCNN is limited to binary classifications, the oscillatory and nutrient dominated domains were grouped together as FALSE.
 The phytoplankton-dominated domain was labelled as TRUE.
 This was done for two reasons.
 Firstly, this labelling ensures that each regime shift is a transition between a TRUE domain and a FALSE domain.
 Secondly, the phytoplankton-dominated domain is of greater importance to identify individually because it is associated with harmful algal blooms.

+Figure 7 – Progression of model loss and accuracy in training the CNN

 Before training the CNN (as seen in Figure 7), the wavelet-transformed data set was split into a training set (blue), and a testing set (green).
 The testing set is meant to give the model external validity since it is data the model has not yet seen.
 The accuracy of the model is determined by the percentage of model classifications are correct for a labelled data set.
 If both the testing data and training data have high accuracies, the model is useful.

-Figure 8 – an example of CNN training progression for Model 1

 Results